MMesbahU/GeneEvolve/README.md

 # Documentation
-The Documentation file is available in the main directory: “Help_GeneEvolve_Main.pdf”.
+The Documentation file is available in the main directory: `Help_GeneEvolve_Main.pdf`.

+# Examples
+There is `Examples.zip` file in the main directory.
+Detailed explnation for using these examples are in the documentation file: `Help_GeneEvolve_Main.pdf`.